October 3 & 4, 2015

 The Beer Garden, which is located on Dorsey Field at the north end of the fairgrounds, opens at 10 a.m. on Saturday and Sunday and serves beer tickets until 5 p.m. with last call at 5:30 and the doors closing at 6:00.
 The Beer Garden is staffed by local charities established for the benefit of Manhattan Beach youth.
 A drawing takes place in June, where four of the charities are selected to operate the Beer Garden.
 Each group selected will receive a portion of the net proceeds.

-There are a number of attractions that return every year due to popular demand, such as the pony rides, the petting zoo and the giant 50 foot slide.
+There are a number of attractions that return every year due to popular demand, such as the pony rides, the petting zoo, Henry the Lizard Lover and his awesome lizards, a show that features various wild animals and the giant 50-ft slide.

 The Hometown fair is located in the general area of Live Oak, Dorsey Field and the Joslyn Center in Manhattan Beach.